amarpan/how-to-write-a-README/README.md

 </p>

 <p>
-Thus, today I'll teach you how to write and design a quick but presentable README with minimal time and effort.
+Thus, today I'll provide you with the copy and paste-able code to make a quick and presentable README.
 </p>